caraya/gulp-starter-2021/src/md-content/the-web-platform.md

 CSS will let you write nested rules in three different ways:

-Write the nested selectors by hand.
+Write the nested selectors by hand as separate rules.

 ```css
 .foo { color: red; }
 .foo > .bar { color: blue; }
 ```

-Write the nested selectors using the `&` selector defined in the [CSS Nesting Module](https://drafts.csswg.org/css-nesting-1/)
+Write the nested selectors using the `&` CSS selector defined in the [CSS Nesting Module](https://drafts.csswg.org/css-nesting-1/)

 ```css
 .foo {